rishablearn/DominoCustomWebPageApril26/README.md

         companyName: "Your Organization",
         companyTagline: "Enterprise Collaboration Portal",
         logoUrl: "data:image/png;base64,YOUR_LOGO_HERE",
-        welcomeTitle: "Welcome Back",
-        welcomeSubtitle: "Sign in to access your email and applications" },
+        this project aims tolcomeTitle: "this project aims tolcome Back", this project aims tolcomeSubtitle: "Sign in to access your email and applications" },

     theme: {